dustinfast/PTC-Sim/README.md

 ## Usage

-From a terminal, start the BOS with `./sim_bos.py`, then navigate to http://localhost/loco_sim.
+From a terminal, start the BOS with `./demo.py`, then navigate to http://localhost/loco_sim.

+## TODO
+Logger output
+check all docstrings for PEP8